Arnett, Arkansas

 Arnett is an unincorporated community in White River Township, Washington County, Arkansas, United States.
 It is located on Arkansas Highway 74.

 A post office called Arnett was established in 1883, and remained in operation until 1951.
 The community has the name of its first postmaster, Luke Arnett.

+Geography

+Arnett's coordinates are:35°53′42″N 94°02′23″W[1], while the average elevation of the place is 444 meters (1457 feet).